OPENING DAY

 Of course we understand that staying in the car might be hard for some parents!
 You might want to see their cabin, meet their counselors and make sure their bunk is all set up.
 We want drop off to be a positive experience for parents as well.
 To this end we have the following solutions:

-*If you have never been to RRR, or haven’t been in a while, we encourage you and your camper to schedule a camp tour sometime between now and June 2nd (before our first camp session begins).
+**If you have never been to RRR, or haven’t been in a while, we encourage you and your camper to sign up for a camp tour.
+Click here to see the dates and times available and reserve your spot.
 Our leadership team would love to meet you, show you and your camper around camp, answer any questions you may have and give you a chance to see the facilities.
-Our schedule is flexible and we will make every effort to schedule a time that works for your family.
-Just email or call the camp office to set up a tour.
+If none of the available dates work for you and you need to schedule a private tour just contact our camp office.
+Note that we won't be able to do any tours after the first session begins so please plan accordingly.

 *We will be emailing you photos and biographies of each of the counselors prior to check-in (generally the day before camp session begins).
 This will help you get to know the staff and have a better idea of who your daughter will be spending her session with.
 The staff will also be outside the cabin, greeting you and helping the girls grab their stuff.
 Feel free to chat with them, ask questions and pass along any vital information at that time.